Add group rides and bunch rides into your training

 If you find in your local area the bunch rides aren’t as hard as you need, there are some simple tricks that can help.
 Dropping from the group and allowing a small distance from the last rider will increase your power output.
 Instead of annoying your fellow riders by pushing too hard on the front, spending periods behind the group can help you push that much needed power.

 Remember local bunch rides can be both a positive and a negative.
 Planning them correctly into your cycling training plan can provide much needed fitness improvements while providing a bit of fun.
-Here is a few things to remember along the way.

 – Riding in group is motivating and fun.